peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding enc,
         byte[] bytes);

 Reads a byte array from a data source and converts the bytes from a given ncoding to a text string.
-Errors in decoding are handled by replacing rroneous bytes with the replacement character (U+FFFD).
-In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows:  `enc.DecodeToString(bytes)` .
+Errors in decoding are handled by replacing rroneous bytes with the replacement character (U+FFFD).In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `
+          enc.DecodeToString(bytes)
+        ` .
 If the object's class already has a DecodeToString method with the ame parameters, that method takes precedence over this extension ethod.

 <b>Parameters:</b>